jakelequire/cryo/README.md

 ## Conclusion

 Once again, this is just a side project that I wanted to build for fun and to learn new things.
 The only real goal of this project is to have a very minimalistic general purpose programming language.
 I have no intention on a serious roadmap and just adding things as I see fit.

+To view more about the language, you can view the language overview [here](./docs/langOverview.md).

 ### License